Scholarships and Assistantships

 Outside Opportunities for McCourt Students

 The Bryce Harlow Fellowship program accepts applications from individuals who work full-time and undertake part-time graduate level studies in public policy, law, and business.
-The deadline to apply is May 4, 2025.
+The deadline to apply is typically early May.
 For complete information, including a link to the on-line application, please visit their website.

 The Israeli Policy Fellowship (IPF) provides Israeli students who have received a formal offer of admission to the master programs at the McCourt School of Public Policy with a tuition subsidy of $40,000 per year as well as a policy peer network and mentorship from Israeli alumni.